 What is King and Conqueror about?

-Taken from the official synopsis, King & Conqueror is the story of "a clash that defined the future of a country – and a continent – for a thousand years, the roots of which stretch back decades and extend out through a pair of interconnected family dynasties, struggling for power across two countries and a raging sea".
+Taken from the official synopsis, King & Conqueror is the story of "a clash that defined the future of a country, and a continent, for a thousand years, the roots of which stretch back decades and extend out through a pair of interconnected family dynasties, struggling for power across two countries and a raging sea".

-King and Conqueror cast
+King & Conqueror trailer

 It's a pretty star-studded drama!
 Leading the cast of King & Conqueror is James Norton (Happy Valley, Grantchester) as Harold Godwinson and Nikolaj Coster-Waldau (Game of Thrones, The Last Thing He Told Me) as William the Conqueror.